 - freshly ground black pepper to taste

-Peel the potatoes and cut them into large chunks (approximately 2 to 3-inch chunks).
+- Cut and add the potatoes to a pot of water.
+Fill a medium-sized stock pot with cold water.
+Peel the potatoes and cut them into large chunks (approximately 2 to 3 inch chunks).
 Add them to the pot with the water as you go.

+- Cook the potatoes.
 Place the pot over high heat and bring to a boil.
 Reduce to low and simmer, uncovered, until the potatoes are tender (they should easily slide off fork prongs), about 15 minutes.

 - Strain and mash.
 Strain the potatoes and place them in a medium to large mixing bowl.
 Use a large fork or potato masher to mash them.
 (They can be as smooth or as chunky as you'd like.)